When a pitch is crushed by the away team, why do some fans throw the home run baseball back? We dive into the historic tradition…

-The most difficult part of this research was actually finding out where this tradition originated from.
-Apparently back in 1969, the founder of the now-famous Cub’s Bleacher Bums, Ron Grousl, was the first fan to ever throw a home run ball back on the field after the legendary Hank Aaron smacked one into the stands.
+The most difficult part of this research was actually finding out where this Apparently back in 1969, the founder of the now-famous Cub’s Bleacher Bums, Ron Grousl, was the first fan to ever throw a home run ball back on the field after the legendary Hank Aaron smacked one into the stands.

 “It was spur of the moment,” confided Murphy (local Chicago sports radio host) “Grousl caught a Hank Aaron home run and said, ‘I don’t want this ball!’
 He threw it back to the umpire Chris Pelekoudas … and that had never been done before. … It said we don’t want any stinking enemy ball out here!”

 Leave it to a Cub’s fan to start a tradition that is now a heated debate among fans in all ballparks.